netglade/glade_forms/glade_forms/README.md

 There are some getters and methods on GladeInput / GladeModel which can be used for debugging.

-Use `model.formattedValidationErrors` to get all input's error formatted for simple debugging.
+Use `model.formattedValidationErrorsDebug` to get all input's error formatted for simple debugging.

-There is also `GladeModelDebugInfo` widget which displays table of all model's inputs and their properties such as `isValid` or `validation error`.
+There is also `GladeModelDebugInfo` widget which displays table of all model's inputs and their properties such as `isValid`, `validation error` or current `value`.
+Widget is customizable, see its properties for more info.

 ![GladeModelDebugInfo](https://raw.githubusercontent.com/netglade/glade_forms/main/glade_forms/doc/glade-model-debug.png)